Skip to content

 pytest -n auto jac

-pytest jac-cloud
+pytest jac-scale

 pytest jac-byllm